 Daniel Levine-Spound, JD’19, works with the Center for Civilians in Conflict (CIVIC) in Mali and the DRC, building out their Peacekeeping Program.

-Jenny B. Domino, LLM’18, will work with ARTICLE 19 , strengthening the organization’s response to hate speech.
+Jenny B. Domino, LLM’18, worked with ARTICLE 19 , strengthening the organization’s response to hate speech.

-Anna Khalfaoui, LLM’17,will work with the American Bar Association’s Rule of Law Initiative (ABA-ROLI) in the Democratic Republic of Congo, supporting programs in North and South Kivu, where there are increasing attacks against civilians and high levels of sexual violence that are committed with impunity.
+Anna Khalfaoui, LLM’17, worked with the American Bar Association’s Rule of Law Initiative (ABA-ROLI) in the Democratic Republic of Congo, supporting programs in North and South Kivu, where there are increasing attacks against civilians and high levels of sexual violence that are committed with impunity.

 Güley Bor, LLM’17, worked in Iraq with Yazda on the Yazidi Genocide Documentation Project.

 (Fellowship mentors: Salma Waheedi, Clinical Instructor, International Human Rights Clinic; Sareta Ashraph, Barrister, Garden Court Chambers; and Orly Stern, Senior Fellow, Harvard Humanitarian Initiative)

 Catherine Cooper, JD’14, worked in Myanmar with Justice Base on advocacy to end discrimination and violence against ethnic minorities.

 (Fellowship mentors: Yee Htun, Clinical Instructor, International Human Rights Clinic; Jason Gelbort, Legal Consultant, Myanmar; and Anjali Mohan, Country Director, Justice Base, Myanmar)

 Lisa Dicker, JD’17, worked in Turkey with the Public International Law & Policy Group on the Syria negotiations team.